I Took An Expert's Party Makeup Advice & It Changed Everything

 Extend the inner corner highlight up to your brow bone

-You could also try this with something more translucent, like the shade Belt in ISAMAYA's Industrial Colour Pigments Eyeshadow Palette, £95, a pretty lilac with a green tinge, which has a colour-changing effect at different angles.
-Also try 3INA The Cream Eyeshadow, £15, or e.l.f.
-Glitter Melt Liquid Eyeshadow, £6, which come in a variety of shades to suit all skin tones.
+You could also try this with something more translucent, like the shade Belt in ISAMAYA's Industrial Color Pigments Eyeshadow Palette, $115, a pretty lilac with a green tinge, which has a color-changing effect at different angles.
+Also try e.l.f.
+Glitter Melt Liquid Eyeshadow, $6, which come in a variety of shades to suit all skin tones.

 Use eyeshadow on your lips